 Finally, the environment surrounding any peer evaluation program must be one of trust.
 Hammersely-Fletcher and Orsmond (2005) state that colleagues have a fear of confidentiality when being observed by peers and that the timing of peer observation is an important factor to consider.
 Teachers should have time in the school year to react and adjust to feedback and make changes in their teaching practice.
 Additionally, Brockbank and McGill (1998) recognize the potential for collusion when colleagues engage in reflective dialogue.
 However, they counter that there is great opportunity for transformative learning to occur when an individual is able to receive feedback about factors of which they may have been unaware.

-Conclusions
+Summary

 The expanse and variety of literature on peer teacher evaluation provides foundational resources for any institution, either K-12 or higher education, interested in developing a successful program.
-There is vast agreement on making sure the goals of any peer review process are clear to all those involved.
+There is agreement on making sure the goals of any peer review process are clear to all those involved.
 Chism (1999) believes a successful process includes the following elements: helping and building, not judging; two professionals working with each other on teaching; engagement, collaboration, and reflection; dialogue and discourse; and describing and understanding – the ultimate goal is better teaching (p.
 188-89).
 Whether the focus of a peer evaluation program is on reflective dialogue, documentation of teaching skills, professional development, or faculty review, research supports numerous benefits of implementing a well-planned program.
 Institutions need to be aware of the challenges faced by existing programs and utilize successful models that reflect the makeup and goals of their own institutions.

 References